pjkundert/holo-nixpkgs/overlays/holo-nixpkgs/hpos-holochain-api/README.md

 ```

 ### 2. `POST /install_hosted_happ`
-This endpoint is calling to install/enable a hosted happ by passing the happ_id and preferences to set up the servicelogger instance
+This endpoint is called to install/enable a hosted happ by passing the happ_id and preferences to set up the servicelogger instance

 **Request Body**
 ```json